statelyai/xstate/docs/about/glossary.md

 ### Parallel states

-A parallel state is a parent state that is separated into multiple regions of states, where each region is active simultaneously.
+A parallel state is a parent state separated into multiple regions of child states, where each region is active simultaneously.
 Regions are represented by a dashed line around each region.

 <!-- Why you might use parallel states -->